The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Flow-induced function spaces

-In~\cite{Holden2017ability}, the authors constructed a sequence of functions $\{f_d:\ \bR^d\rightarrow\bR\}$ whose spectral norms~\eqref{eq:specnorm} grow exponentially with respect to $d$.
+In~\cite{eldan2016power}, the authors constructed a sequence of functions $\{f_d:\ \bR^d\rightarrow\bR\}$ whose spectral norms~\eqref{eq:specnorm} grow exponentially with respect to $d$.
 They also showed that these functions can be expressed as the composition of two functions (one from $\bR^d$ to $\bR$ and the other from $\bR$ to $\bR$) whose spectral norms depend only polynomially on the dimension $d$.
-By Lemma~\ref{lm:barron_comp}, the $\cD_1$ norms of $f_d$ are bounded by a polynomial of $d$.
-This shows that in the high dimensions, the compositional function space can accommodate functions with significantly smaller norms than the Barron space.
-Combined with the direct approximation theorem below, this implies that residual networks can better approximate some functions than two-layer networks. }
+By Proposition~\ref{lm:barron_comp}, the $\cD_1$ norms of $f_d$ are bounded by a polynomial of $d$.
+This shows that in the high dimensions, the flow-induced norm can be significantly smaller than the spectral norm.
+Combined with the direct approximation theorem below, this implies that residual networks can better approximate some functions than two-layer networks.